BroadbandForum/usp/specification/mtp/stomp/index.md

 # STOMP Binding

-The STOMP MTP transfers USP Records between USP endpoints using [version 1.2 of the STOMP protocol](https://stomp.github.io/stomp-specification-1.2.html) (further referred to as "STOMP Spec"), or the Simple Text Oriented Message Protocol.
+The STOMP MTP transfers USP Records between USP endpoints using [version 1.2 of the STOMP protocol](https://stomp.github.io/stomp-specification-1.2.html) (further referred to as "STOMP Specification"), or the Simple Text Oriented Message Protocol.
 Messages that are transferred between STOMP clients utilize a message bus interaction model where the STOMP server is the messaging broker that routes and delivers messages based on the destination included in the STOMP header.

 The following figure  depicts the transfer of the USP Records between USP Agents and Controllers.